codementality/docker-for-drupal-development/docs/lessonone.rst

    version: '2'
    services:

 A Docker service is an instance of a Docker image that is used in your stack for a specific purpose.
 Each service will provide a specific, isolated application in the overall configuration, and will be granted permission through configuration settings included in your `docker-compose.yml` file to interact with other service containers in the stack.

 This concept is referred to as `application containerization`, and is a operating system level virtualization method for deploying and running distributed applications without launching an entire virtualization environment such as a virtual machine.
-Each container houses all the components such as files, environment variables and libraries necessary to run the its application.
+Each container houses all the components such as files, environment variables, binaries and libraries necessary to run the its application.

 4. Define your web service
 ###########################